 - Choose the student’s preferred format

-Sure, in practice I’m sure it will be somewhat harder.
-There are occasionally times when it will be more difficult: maybe there is new content needs to be created or existing content needs to be edited, then the professor will need to remember to select and export the documents for each lecture individually.
-Or, maybe the student can just have access to the material for that course and whenever it’s updated, it’s updated!
-Instantly, for them, as well as with everyone else.
+Sure, in practice I’m sure it will be somewhat more difficult than that.
+There are occasionally times when it will be more difficult: maybe there is new content which needs to be created or existing content needs to be edited, then the professor will need to remember to select and export the documents for each lecture individually.
+Or perhaps the student is able to see documents as they are updates in real time; this would be ideal, obviously.

-Accessibility departments can use this software to lightly tweak a few diagrams, which should only take a few minutes, as the original will generally be “ok”, but maybe not “great”.
+Accessibility departments can use this software to tweak a few diagrams, which should only take a few minutes, as the original will generally be “ok”, but maybe not perfect using the automated tools.
 A manual touch-up allows experts in accessibility to make sure everything is produced properly if the automated software doesn’t get it completely correct the first time around.
+Other Institutions

 Other public and private institutions could certainly benefit from this technology as well.
-It makes it easy to export into whichever medium the student prefers and provide alternates in the case that the students’ preferred format isn’t working out for one part of the course.
+It is easy to export into whichever medium the student prefers and provides alternatives in the case that the students’ preferred format isn’t working out for one part of the course.

 Finally, the student.
 If this is designed correctly, then a visually impaired student can also create these diagrams with multiple output formats.
-This enables them to respond to teachers with proper diagrams that they can see, to help another, maybe slightly more visually impaired student if need be, and above all: it gives them equal access to the world of advanced STEM diagrams.
+This enables them to respond to teachers with proper diagrams that the teacher can see and the blind student can read.
+Above all: it gives them equal access to the world of advanced STEM diagrams, charts and graphs.

-This helps reduce barriers of blind individuals in STEM programs, and is an economic boon, with potentially extremely large growth: Every school in the world could potentially use this.
+This helps reduce barriers of blind individuals in higher education, and is an economic boon, with potentially extremely large growth:

 By removing the medium from data, the data can now be exported to any given format.
 This is good for blind, dyslexic, hearing & learning impaired students.
 It adds choice for those who maybe prefer text description over an image, or an image over a text description.
-It adds choice for those who prefer flashy colors, or are color-blind and need more greyscale.
+It adds choice for those who prefer flashy colours, or are colour-blind and need special attention payed to colours that work for them.
 This creates choice and accessibility for just about every group I can think of.

-It gives equal access to course material, and enables students of all kinds to create visual diagrams that both sides can read and understand.
+It gives equal access to course material, and it enables students of all kinds to create visual diagrams that both sides (no matter their abilities) can understand and collaborate on.

 “Build your [X] for people who have had it up to HERE with [X].” — Chelsea Troy